Hard Waiver Program for International Students

 Is there a deadline for filing the waiver application?

-Yes, an international student must file a waiver application in the online site on or before February 6, 2012.
+Yes, an international student must file a waiver application in the online site on or before October 6, 2014.
 This deadline will be strictly enforced.
-No waiver applications will be received after February 6, 2012.
+No waiver applications will be processed after October 6, 2014.

 What information should an international student have available before entering the on-line waiver site to file a waiver application?

-Before entering the online waiver site, an international student should have (1) his/her current health plan ID card; and (2) his/her health insurance carrier’s brochure or plan description.
+Before entering the online waiver site, an international student should have (1) his/her current health plan ID card; (2) his/her health insurance carrier’s brochure or plan description; and (3) your University ID number (UID).
+If you do not know your UID, please go to http://www.virginia.edu/sis and click on "University ID Lookup" in the Help section.

 What happens if an international student fails to demonstrate “comparable coverage” by the established deadline?

-Any international student who fails to demonstrate “comparable coverage” in the online site by February 6, 2012 will be automatically enrolled in the Aetna Student Health plan and billed $1,552.00 U.S.).
-This includes international students who fail to take any action in the on line system by February 6, 2012 or who have filed a waiver application that has been denied.
+Any international student who fails to demonstrate "comparable coverage" in the online site by October 6, 2014 will be automatically enrolled in the Aetna Student Health plan and billed $2,445.00 U.S. This includes international students who fail to take any action in the on line system by October 6, 2014 or who have filed a waiver application that has been denied.
 Once a student is enrolled in the plan, the coverage cannot be cancelled.

 May an international student appeal a waiver decision from the online waiver site?